FrankHB/pl-docs/en-US/calling-for-language-features.md

 See [[Clinger98]](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.83.8567&rep=rep1&type=pdf) and [this page](https://www.akalin.com/evlis-tail-recursion) for introduction.

-## Free stored activation records
+## Free store'd activation records

-No need of control stack.
+No need of [the control stack](https://en.wikipedia.org/wiki/Call_stack).
 No need to worry unportable bahavior on activation records exaustion.
+No need to expose internal data struct of activation records.
 Allowing nested calls are bound by single species of system resource.
+Allowing resource usage being configured uniformly through interface of the [free store](https://en.wikipedia.org/wiki/Memory_management#Dynamic_memory_allocation).

 This approach does not use "native" control stack provided by traditional [ISA (instruction set architecture)](https://en.wikipedia.org/wiki/Instruction_set_architecture).
 Losing direct support from hardware seems inefficient, but not much.
 Practical implementations can use such strategy as well.
 For example, [SML/NJ](https://www.smlnj.org/) uses heap-allocated stack frames.